junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 If the head is up, the birth may be more difficult (a breech birth), and it is safer for the mother give birth in or near a hospital.

 If the baby is sideways, the mother should have her baby in a hospital.
-She and the baby are in danger (see p.
-267).
+She and the baby are in danger (see [page 267](#page-267)).